stephanie56/markdown_react/README.md

 What MarkDown pane does:
 - get this.props.text from parent App pane
+- function handleMarkdown() that handles rawMarkup marked(text)
-- output: dangerlyinnerhtml = marked(this.props.text)
+- output: dangerouslySetInnerHTML = this.handleMarkdown(this.props.text)